yihching8/june17test-1/README.md

-# june17test
+# Test Repository

+## this is - I guess - a smaller headline!

-This is a test repository for working with GitHub in our DevOps class
+as you can see – this is a test repository for working with GitHub in our DevOps class